codechito/hobby/README.md

 ### How to Post an Item

 Posting your item for sale is done with just a few chat in messenger, upload a photo and enter the price and your done.
-You can even add more description and tag it to make appear in more searches.
+You can even add more description to make it appear in more searches.
 Just go To Manage Items -> Post Item

-### How to Remove an Item
+### How to Update or Remove an Item

-If you change your mind you can just go to Manage Item -> Remove Item on your Messenger Menu and enter the name of you item. and it will be deleted right away.
+If you change your mind you can just go to Manage Item -> My Item on your Messenger Menu and search the name or description of you item then click the Remove or Update Button.
 ![Image of Remove](https://codechito.github.io/hobby/assets/remove.png)

-### Getting Item recommendations using search
+### Getting Item recommendations using search, Chat with the Seller, Share and Rate an Item

 Once you posted your item it will be searchable in the Page chat panel.
-It can only be search here, so you are sure that only those who has access to the Page can search your Item posted.
+It can only be search in the page where it was posted, so you are sure that only those who has access to the Page can search your Item posted.

+Sharing item to other people is done with just a click of a button.

+You can also rate the item to help improve the process and quality of items in the future.

 ![Image of Search](https://codechito.github.io/hobby/assets/search.png)